Powerlearnproject/se-day1-assignment-Debbierise001/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

 ANSWER
+VAGUE PROMPT- What is a computer?
+IMPROVED PROMPT- In a simple term that would be easily understood by anyone who has never come across the word computer before, define what a computer is.
+Add some pictures for a better understanding.
+REASON WHY THE IMPROVED PROMPT IS MORE EFFECTIVE- It is more clear, specific, and concised.
+This will help get a better response from AI models.